 Development of therapeutic antibodies for the treatment of diseases.

 The first monoclonal antibody (mAbs) was produced in 1975.
-This technology would come to be used by scientists all over the world, and lead to a Nobel Prize in 1984.
+Thirty-five years on from the FDA’s approval of the first monoclonal antibody, these biologics account for nearly a fifth of the agency’s new drug approvals each year.
+The technology has come to be used by scientists all over the world, and led to a Nobel Prize in 1984.

 The importance of this class of drugs cannot be overstated.
 More than 50 percent of biologic drugs on the market today are mAbs.